sahandnayebaziz/Play/readme.md

 ## Overview

 Play lets you write and run Swift code from your iPad.
-A small Node.js app runs on your Mac and opens up a single socket over which the iPad app and the your Mac can exchange Swift code and code output.
+A small Node.js app runs on your Mac and opens up a single socket over which the iPad app and your Mac can exchange Swift code and code output.
 The Node side simply creates a Swift file, executes the file using `swift` in Terminal, and sends the output back to the iPad app.

 ## What you need